SumitAkhadkar/Product-Sales-Dashboard/README.md

-# Sales Dashboard Using Excel
+# Store Sales Data Analysis Dashboard Using Excel

 ## Objective
 The objective of this project is to create a comprehensive sales dashboard using Excel, leveraging data analysis techniques to provide valuable insights into various product sales.